MaterializeInc/materialize/doc/user/content/sql/subscribe.md

   ```

 * If [`PROGRESS`](#progress) is set, Materialize also returns the `mz_progressed`
 column.
-Each progress row will have a `NULL` key and a `NULL` value.
+Each progress row will have a `NULL` key and a `NULL` befor and after value.

 #### `WITHIN TIMESTAMP ORDER BY`